Michael P. C. Carns: Career

 Following pilot training, Carns served as a flight instructor at Laredo.
 In 1961, he was appointed Aide to the Commander, Air Reserve Records Center, Denver, Colorado, then Aide to the Commander, 4th Air Force Reserve Region, Randolph Air Force Base, Texas, followed by duty as Air Operations Officer at the same base.

 Carns completed an MBA degree from Harvard Business School in 1967.
-After getting his MBA, he was assigned to the 476th Tactical Fighter Squadron, George Air Force Base, flying F-4 Phantom II's.
+After getting his MBA, he was assigned to the 476th Tactical Fighter Squadron, George Air Force Base, flying F-4 Phantom IIs.
 He transferred to the 40th Tactical Fighter Squadron, Eglin Air Force Base, again flying F-4s in January 1968.
 From August 1968 to September 1969 he was assigned to the 469th Tactical Fighter Squadron, Korat Royal Thai Air Force Base in Thailand, where he flew 200 combat missions in the F-4E during the Vietnam War.

 Carns returned to the U.S. in September 1969 and he was assigned to USAF headquarters as a Plans and Programs Officer, and later, as Aide to the United States Air Force Chief of Staff.
 This was followed by tours at Torrejón Air Base in Spain, Supreme Headquarters Allied Powers Europe in Belgium and, RAF Bentwaters in England.

 After completing the British Royal College of Defence Studies in 1977, Carns was assigned to the 81st Tactical Fighter Wing, RAF Bentwaters, as deputy commander for operations.

 Carns returned to the U.S. again in March 1979 and took command of the 354th Tactical Fighter Wing, Myrtle Beach Air Force Base.
 He moved to Nellis Air Force Base in October 1980 as commander of the 57th Fighter Weapons Wing.
 In June 1982 he became director of operations, J-3, Rapid Deployment Joint Task Force, later redesignated United States Central Command, MacDill Air Force Base.
 He became deputy chief of staff for plans, Headquarters Pacific Air Forces, Hickam Air Force Base in July 1984, and deputy chief of staff for operations and intelligence in June 1985.
 In July 1986 he assumed command of 13th Air Force, Clark Air Base in the Philippines.
 In June 1987 he was assigned as deputy commander in chief and chief of staff, United States Pacific Command, Camp H.M.
 Smith in Hawaii.
 In September 1989 he became Director of the Joint Staff, Washington, DC.
 He became the Vice Chief of Staff of the United States Air Force in May 1991.
 On May 16, 1991, he was promoted to the rank of general.